MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 #### Allocate capacity for an environment

-In Dataverse tab you can allocate capacity to a specific environment.Once capacity is allocated, you can view the status of your environments to determine whether they are within capacity or in an overage state
+In the **Dataverse** tab, you can allocate capacity to a specific environment.
+Once capacity is allocated, you can view the status of your environments to determine whether they are within capacity or in an overage state.

 - Select the environment for capacity allocation by clicking the radio button
 - Click the "Allocate Capacity" button located above the environment list, a panel for capacity management will open on the right side of the page